Sunday Worship Service: Sundays at 10:30am

 "First of all, then, I urge you that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men…" 1 Timothy 2:1

 Our pastors believe in expositional preaching, meaning that we let the text form our sermon content and we thoroughly explain each text so that you will understand the context and how to apply it to your life.
-You will find and outline/insert in your bulletin so that you can take notes.
+You will find and insert in your bulletin so that you can take notes.

 "Preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction."
 2 Timothy 4:2

 The Lord’s Supper (Communion)

-We celebrate communion on the first Sunday of the month.
-Communion is the Lord’s Supper – it is the command and invitation of Jesus.
-We invite anyone who has professed faith in Christ and intends to follow Him to join us in communion.
+We celebrate the Lord's Supper every Sunday.
+We invite anyone who has professed faith in Christ and approaches the table in a repentant manner to join us in communion.